Chart Color Schemes

 Schofields is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Schofields has one of the most culturally diverse populations in Australia, with 57.9% speaking a language other than English at home and 53.6% born overseas.
-Christianity is the predominant religion, accounting for 36.6%.
-Hinduism is significantly overrepresented at 30.7%, compared to Greater Sydney's average of 20.2%.
+Schofields has one of the most culturally diverse populations in the country, with 57.9% speaking a language other than English at home and 53.6% born overseas.
+Christianity is the main religion, comprising 36.6%.
+However, Hinduism is notably overrepresented, making up 30.7%, compared to Greater Sydney's average of 20.2%.

 Frequently Asked Questions - Diversity